For Sexual/Relationship Violence Prevention and Healthy Relationships

 Peer Educators are a private but not confidential resource to students impacted by sexual misconduct or relationship violence.
 Peer Educators are considered mandated reporters upon the start of their appointment and must report any incidents of sexual misconduct or relationship violence that they learn of to a CARE Advocate.
 Peers take responsible steps to preserve an individual's privacy and protect the privacy of information shared with them.

-Applications to serve as a Peer Educator for Spring 2017 are due November 11th.
-Apply now!
-Click here for the APPLICATION.
+Applications to serve as a Peer Educator for Fall 2017 will be available in March.

 To learn more about sexual assault resources available at USD please visit the Campus Assault Resources and Education (CARE) website.
 For information on Sexual Misconduct and Relationship Violence Reporting and Response Standards and Protocols at USD, please visit the Student Conduct website.